-Now in its 12th year, The Smith Family Challenge is an annual fundraising event.
-Started in 2008 by a former Smith Family Board Member, Paul Tobin, the event has raised nearly $5million to date.
-It is a multi-sport, 80 - 100km adventure race over two days, where teams of four raise $40,000 to support The Smith Family Learning for Life programs.
+Now in its 13th year, The Smith Family Challenge is an annual fundraising event.
+Started in 2008 by a former Smith Family Board Member, Paul Tobin, the event has raised over $6million to date.
+It is a multi-sport, 80 - 100km adventure race over two days, where teams of four raise $50,000 to support The Smith Family Learning for Life programs.

 The Challenge is supported by a committee of volunteers who guide the event management, recruit the participants, and drive the team fundraising targets.
 The event is designed and managed by ChallengeWorks.

-The 2019 event will take place in the Great Lakes region of NSW.
+The 2020 event will take place in the Hunter region of NSW.
 Exact details remain a surprise until closer to the date!
 We can tell you it will involve navigation on foot, by bike and on water to the finish line.
 ChallengeWorks coordinates the course, safety, accommodation, food, equipment, support crew and is available to provide training and equipment advice.